brianlnash/linuxServer/README.md

+<H1>Udacity Linux Server Project</h1>

-Get your server.
+<H3>Get your server.<h3>
-1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
-There are full details on setting up your Lightsail instance on the next page.
+<b>1.
+Start a new Ubuntu Linux server instance on Amazon Lightsail.
+There are full details on setting up your Lightsail instance on the next page.<b>

 Created using Amazon Lightsail